TimoSavi/ceif/docs/tweaking.md

 |max|![](pics/square_no_max.png)|![](pics/square_o_max.png)|
 |average|![](pics/square_no_avg.png)|![](pics/square_o_avg.png)|

 Outlier case with -Omax causes the most distant outlier define the outlier score.
-This causes the inlier are to be quite large.
+This causes the inlier area to be quite large.
 In -Oaverage case the outliers cause the original inlier are to be slightly enlarged.

 #### Tricky data maps